 New Jersey-based singer-songwriter Anthony D’Amato spent a lot of time on stage.
 Some of that time on stage was included in the Asbury Park production of Hedwig and the Angry Inch where D’Mato portrayed Hedwig himself.
 Taking that theatrical experience, which also includes recreating an album from Amy Winehouse live in concert as well as other projects, D’Mato took his experience and created a new persona: Remember Jones.

-With Remember Jones, Anthony D’Mato started creating his own style that was reminiscent of Las Vegas-type concert experiences.
-That included being backed up by an orchestra containing 25 pieces.
+Remember Jones started creating a style that was reminiscent of Las Vegas-type concert experiences.
+That included an orchestra containing 25 pieces.
 In fact, the entire experience worked so well that the first album from Remember Jones entitled “Ladies and Gentlemen, Remember Jones!” was created live in concert.
 And with that album being as big as it was, a new EP was created.
 The newly-released 5-song EP is entitled Tranquilizer!